Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Issuer
 ======

-Party that issues and manages Web3 ID credentials to users.
+Party that issues Web3 ID credentials to users.
+May also revoke Web3 ID credentials.

 .. _glossary-leader-election: